meaghanlewis/manager-guide/human-user-guide.md

 - What qualities do you particularly value in your colleagues?
   - I value those that are hardworking and are self-starters.
   - I value those that take initiative on their own personal growth.
 That includes being prepared for 1:1s and meetings, setting goals regularly, and checking in on those goals.
-  - I value those who favor working on the highest impact work to get the most results, rather than folks who just want to look busy doing meaningless activity.
+  - I value those who favor working on the highest impact work to get the best results, rather than folks who just want to look busy doing meaningless activity.
   - I value those that are honest and communicate openly.
 If you are having a hard time doing something, please let me know.
 I want to work with you to figure out how to overcome challenges.
   - I value shipping on time and regularly.